You are here

 Batch jobs are handled by a combination of TORQUE and Moab software.
 For more information about submitting jobs, see the general Running Jobs page.

-Since Breezy is intended for applications requiring large amounts of memory, one will often be expected to specify a TORQUE mem parameter on the qsub command line (or in #PBS directives in the batch job script).
+Since Breezy is often used for applications requiring large amounts of memory, one should specify a TORQUE mem parameter on the qsub command line (or in #PBS directives in the batch job script).
 Although the memory per node is nominally 256 GB, there is not quite that much available.
 Do not specify more than 250 GB for the mem or pmem resource requests or your job will get stuck in input queue waiting for memory that will never be available.

 Please do not use the ncpus or procs parameters when requesting processors on Breezy.
 In the rare cases in which multiple nodes are used for a single job, use the -l nodes=n:ppn=24 format to request multiple nodes, where n is the number required.